Bruno-Vdr/vssg/README.md

 ### 5) Browse your blog:

 Now, you have a base.html file in your blog directory that allow to navigate through your blog.
-With vssg, the index.html file, in the blog's root directory is use to redirect to the last push.
-To generate it, just launch the command "vssg bend":
+With vssg, the index.html file, in the blog's root directory is used to redirect to the last push.
+To generate it, just launch the command "vssg bend" from the topic directory.
+It will generate a redirection to the last Topic entry (highest id).

 ![Terminal](Doc/pictures/bend.png "The bend command from SolSys directory.")